mydea/dev-cards/PLAN.md

 - **Score Integrity**: Multiple validation layers

 This plan provides a comprehensive roadmap for building a polished, engaging card game while maintaining good software engineering practices and user experience standards.

-// TODO:

-- Only start timer when first card is played

-Song text:

-Bugs appearing left and right
-Coding through the endless night
-Productivity's your fuel
-Time to show them who can rule!

-Draw it!
-Play it!
-Ship it!
-Feel that coding spirit!
-Build it up and tear it down
-You're the best dev in this town!